FOSTERING AND ONLINE SAFETY

 We used the National Lottery Community Fund to develop an online safety app and digital guidance leaflet, in partnership with the Royal Borough of Greenwich.
 We developed the TechSafe - Fostering app with children in care, their foster carers and social workers at Charlton Athletic Football Club in April 2019.
 You can download the free app from Google Play and the App store.

-ONLINE SAFETY ISSUES THAT FOSTERS CARERS AND CHILDREN MAY FACE
+ONLINE SAFETY ISSUES THAT FOSTER CARERS AND CHILDREN MAY FACE

 We spoke to children in care, foster carers and social workers about safety risks they may face online.
 They highlighted six risks: